ucalyptus/git-tutorial/README.md

 - Once you are done , click on Esc .
 Doing this removes you from INSERT MODE to normal mode.
 - To save changes, click on : then wq
 - You are done

+#### Hi Sayantan here,
+All these changes have been made into the new branch.